Bradamant3/vscode-jsonnet/README.md

 * On Mac OS: Shift-Command-I

-Or you can customize the keyboard shortcut for `jsonnet.previewToSide` in the VS Code `keybindings.json` file.
+Or you can customize the following settings in the VS Code `keybindings.json` file:

+* `jsonnet.preview`: keybinding to view the Jsonnet preview in a separate tab from your code.
+No default keybinding.
+* `jsonnet.previewToSide`: keybinding to view the Jsonnet preview in a separate pane, side-by-side with your code.
+Default is Shift-Command-I.

 You can specify the following VS Code settings in your `settings.json` file: